Dominic-Mu/dsc-phase-4-group-19-project/README.md

 Overall Performance:

 Our multiclass weather image classification model using a CNN architecture achieved an overall accuracy of 99% on the test dataset.
-The model performed particularly well on shine with a precision of 0.97, recall of 0.97, and F1-score of 0.97.
-However, it struggled with rain, achieving a lower precision of 0.8 and recall of 0.8.
+The model performed particularly well on "cloudy class" with a precision of 0.36, recall of 0.35, and F1-score of 0.36.
+However, it struggled with rain, achieving a lower precision of 0.18 and recall of 0.19.

 The model's strengths include: